drkchn/mosa-upenn-SoC-2023/README.md

 - [TypeScript](https://www.typescriptlang.org/) - Programming language to enforce static typing
 - [Node.js](https://nodejs.org/en) - JavaScript runtime environment
 - [Google Cloud](https://cloud.google.com/gcp) - Google Civic Information API, monitor API usage, and prevent API overuse
-- [Google Firebase] (https://firebase.google.com/) - To host the application
+- [Google Firebase](https://firebase.google.com/) - To host the application
 - [Vite.js](https://vitejs.dev/) - As a local development and build tool
 - [Material UI](https://mui.com/) - Pre-build components, for consistent UI/UX, and responsive design
 - [Git/GitHub](https://github.com/) - Version control system, trunk based development
 - [Prettier](https://prettier.io/) - Enforce code formatting
-- [EsLint] - (https://eslint.org/) - Enforce Javascript best practices
+- [EsLint](https://eslint.org/) - Enforce Javascript best practices

 ## Future Features

 In the future we would like to add user accounts and a search history for each account.
 This would allow the user to see all of their previously queried data without having to search again.
 We would also like to integrate a map into the Civic Info page that shows the address/location fo the election.
+0